 Re-Sign: All GMs are allowed to make one offer per player per 20 hours until the deadline.
 The player will decide to either Accept, Decline, Refuse or Hold-Out.
 A GM cannot offer a new contract until the results of the previous offer have been determined.
 A new contract cannot be offered to a player unless the player is in the final season of their contract or it has expired.

 Determination: All players that are unsigned by the deadline will be added to the free agency list.
-Any player aged 19 to 30 will automatically be added to the free agency list.
-Any player aged 15 to 17 will return to the junior league until the next year where they will be eligible for drafting.
+Any player whose is 21 or older will automatically be added to the free agency list.
+Any player aged 18 to 20 will return to the junior league until the next year where they will be eligible for drafting.

 after the Entry Draft has completed.